obsidiandynamics/meteor/README.md

 ## Fundamentals
 ### Real-time message streaming
-The purpose of a real-time message streaming platform is to enable very high volume, low latency distribution of message-oriented content among distributed processes that are completely decoupled from each other.
+The purpose of a real-time message streaming platform is to enable very high-volume, low-latency distribution of message-oriented content among distributed processes that are completely decoupled from each other.
 These process fall into one of two categories: publishers (emitters of message content) and subscribers (consumers of messages).

 Message streaming platforms are similar to traditional message queues, but generally offer stronger temporal guarantees.
 Whereas messages in an MQ tend to be arbitrarily ordered and generally independent of one another, messages in a stream tend to be strongly ordered, often chronologically or causally.
+Also, a stream persists its messages, whereas an MQ will discard a message once it's been read.
 For this reason, message streaming tends to be a better fit for implementing Event-Driven Architectures, encompassing event sourcing, eventual consistency and CQRS concepts.

 ### Streams, records and offsets
 A stream is a totally ordered sequence of records, and is fundamental to HazelQ.
 A record has an ID (64-bit integer) and a payload, which is an array of bytes.
 'Totally ordered' means that, for any given publisher, records will be written in the order they were emitted.
 If record _P_ was published before _Q_, then _P_ will precede _Q_ in the stream.
 Furthermore, they will be read in the same order by all subscribers; _P_ will always be read before _Q_.
 (Depending on the context, we may sometimes use the term _message_ to refer to a record, as messaging is the dominant use case for HazelQ.)